st-korn/KornToDoList/README.md

 ## `POST /SignUp`
 Try to sign-up a new user.
-In case of success, a link is sent to the user, after which he can complete the registration.
+In case of success, a link is sent to the user, after which he can set password and complete the registration.
-Without openong the link, the account is not valid.
+Without opening the link, the account is not valid.

-	IN: JSON: { email : "", password : "" }
+	IN: JSON: { email : "" }
-	OUT: JSON: { result : string ["OK", "EMailEmpty", "PasswordEmpty", "JustExist"] }
+	OUT: JSON: { result : string ["EMailEmpty", "UserJustExistsButEmailSent", "UserSignedUpEmailSent"] }

 # Database structure